 When you hear fans of Android phones argue with fans of Apple’s iPhones, they usually bring up widgets.
 Widgets are tiny apps that add functionality to a phone’s home screen.
 You can place a weather report, a few news headlines, or a rotating photo from your favorite album right alongside your apps and folders.
 Apple has offered a form of widgets since 2014, in its own dedicated view, but iOS 14 finally lets owners place those widgets directly on the home screen instead of shuffling them off to a hidden window.

 Android, on the other hand, took an early lead with widgets.
 Widgets were a key feature of the first Android phone, the T-Mobile G1.
-Android has long had a robust selection of widgets, from pretty clocks and weather windows, to complicated contextual shopping recommendations and “If This Then That” (IFTTT) scripts.

 The addition of widgets to iOS 14 is part of Apple’s long-term strategy.
 Clearly, Apple didn’t feel widgets were a competitive advantage, because the company mostly ignored the feature for years without fear of losing its faithful.
 I’ve been using an iPhone continually since 2007, but I often forget widgets are available at all.

 Apple could have moved widgets to the iOS home screen at any point.
 The question was never technology, but usability.
 Perhaps the limited RAM on iPhones made active home screen widgets prohibitive.
 However, it’s more likely that Apple was leery of adding this complicated feature to a device that is the benchmark of simplicity in the mobile device world.